David-RB17/Politeness-Classifier/README.md

 - **Recall:** 0.92 (Formal), 0.99 (Informal)

 **App:**
-A working **Streamlit app** has been built for live testing of predictions.
-Input a Japanese sentence, and the app classifies it as Formal or Informal.
+A fully functional **Streamlit app** is included for interactive testing.
+Users can input Japanese sentences and instantly receive predictions.

 ---